Agentic Software Engineering: Foundational Pillars and a Research Roadmap: Motivational Example: The Anatomy of an Agentic SE Workflow

 The ACE must integrate capabilities that are currently missing from standard development tools.
-This includes dedicated capabilities for performing N-version programming in a disciplined and efficient manner, allowing a developer to easily visualize, compare, and mix-and-match components from multiple solutions generated by agents.
-It must also provide advanced program comprehension and visualization tools to help human developers grasp quickly the architectural impact and scope of generated changes, moving beyond simple textual diffs.
-Furthermore, the ACE must provide first-class authoring support for the new artifacts that guide agent behavior.
-This means offering intelligent auto-completion, versioning, archival, and analysis for scripts like BriefingScript, MentorScript and LoopScript.
-ACE also needs to provide specialized tools for curating the complex context that is required by agents, which often differs significantly from what a human developer might need.
-This support extends to the strategic management of the agents themselves.
-An ideal ACE would provide tools for a coach to compose the right team of agents for the job, being aware of their capabilities and cost (much like a manager hires contractors).
-This implies an ``evaluation process'' for agents, where underperforming teammates could be ``fired,'' retrained, or demoted.
-Crucially, the ACE must allow the coach to seamlessly ``jump in,'' when direct implementation is more efficient than specification (such as writing a complex mathematical formula rather than describing it) the developer must be able to instantly transition to a traditional IDE view for surgical code changes, then seamlessly return to a coaching role.\footnote{The demo provides an example of performing a surgical code change when developing mobile apps: \url{https://www.linkedin.com/posts/ahmed-e-hassan_se3-harmonyos-ainativese-activity-7274452304278265856-7F7L}}
+It should support disciplined N-version programming, allowing a developer to visualize, compare, and mix components from multiple agent-generated solutions.
+It should also provide program-comprehension views that show the architectural impact of generated changes, moving beyond simple textual diffs.
+Because SASE relies on explicit artifacts, the ACE must support authoring, versioning, archival, and analysis for BriefingScript, MentorScript, and LoopScript.
+It must also help coaches curate the complex context agents need, which often differs from the context humans need.
+Finally, the ACE should support strategic agent management: coaches should be able to compose an agent team based on capability and cost, evaluate performance, and retrain, demote, or retire underperforming agents.
+The ACE must also let the coach ``jump in'' when direct implementation is more efficient than specification.
+For example, a developer should be able to switch into a traditional IDE view for a surgical code change, such as writing a complex mathematical formula, and then return to the coaching workflow.\footnote{The demo provides an example of performing a surgical code change when developing mobile apps: \url{https://www.linkedin.com/posts/ahmed-e-hassan_se3-harmonyos-ainativese-activity-7274452304278265856-7F7L}}

-Looking ahead, we expect ACE to adopt voice as a primary interaction modality, as it is faster than typing~\cite{gullberg2024scriptura} and reduces context switching in software development workflows~\cite{amiri2025hearcodefailvoiceassisted}.
-Modern foundation-model ASR systems (e.g., OpenAI’s Whisper) already produce accurate transcripts across accents, background noise, and technical vocabulary, making voice-driven ACE workflows practical.
-A growing developer community codes by speaking with tools like Talon Voice,\footnote{\url{https://talonvoice.com}} often paired with Cursorless for VS Code,\footnote{\url{https://www.cursorless.org}} suggesting a straightforward adoption path for ACE.
-Within SASE, these capabilities enable a human to conduct fluid, high-bandwidth dialogues to issue commands, dictate specifications, and provide mentorship.